vixrant/lex-tutorial/README.md

 }
 ```

-%% Sections An optional user code section can be added after the rules.
+**%% Sections:** An optional user code section can be added after the rules.
 This section is copied verbatim, i.e. directly into the generated code.

-yyin File to be processed.
+**yyin:** File to be processed.
 Set it to a readable file pointer.
 Default is
 stdin i.e. command line input.

-yylex Continuously lexically analyse a file.
+**yylex:** Continuously lexically analyse a file.
 If you return something, it
 will pause execution and start again if you call it again.
 You can
 change the return type by modifying YYDECL macro (advanced).